 Taurid meteor shower

-The radiant of the Taurid meteor shower is at around right ascension 02h50m, declination +14°.
-At midnight, it appears 52° above your southern horizon from London (click to change).
+The radiant of the Taurid meteor shower is at around right ascension 03h50m, declination 22°N, as shown by the green cross on the planetarium above.
 All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.

 The Moon will be 15 days old at the time of peak activity, and being so close to Full Moon will severely limit the observations that will be possible.

 To see the most meteors, the best place to look is not directly at the radiant itself, but at any dark patch of sky which is around 30–40° away from it.
 It is at a distance of around this distance from the radiant that meteors will show reasonably long trails without being too spread out.

 This entry in the observing calendar was provided by In-The-Sky.org